1xBet

-1xBet is an online gambling company licensed by Curaçao eGaming License.
-The company was founded in 2007 and is headquartered in Cyprus.
-1xBet is one of the world's largest online casinos and according to Sports Illustrated "probably the biggest sportsbook on the planet".
-The company sponsors major professional football teams such as Spain's FC Barcelona, Ecuador's Barcelona S.C., France's Paris Saint-Germain and major Esports teams such as OG Esports, Team Spirit, Made in Brazil and Tundra Esports.
+1xBet is an online gambling company founded in 2007 and licensed by Curaçao eGaming License.
+1xBet is one of the largest online casinos in the world.
+According to Forbes, its turnover exceeded $2 billion in 2020.
+The company sponsors major professional football teams such as Spain's FC Barcelona, Ecuador's Barcelona S.C., France's Paris Saint-Germain, and esports organisations including OG Esports, Team Spirit, Made in Brazil and Tundra Esports.
+According to Sports Illustrated, 1xBet is "probably the biggest sportsbook on the planet".
+The company has notably partnered with celebrities such as singer GIMS, Lethwei fighter Dave Leduc, UFC fighters Conor Mcgregor and Carlos Prates.

 The organization operates a franchise business model.
-Following investigations into the company's finances, it is not allowed to operate in a variety of countries including the US, UK, Russia, France and Spain which led the company to change its focus to Africa, South America, South East Asia and India.
-The company partnered with celebrities such as Maître Gims in Congo and Dave Leduc in Myanmar.
+Following investigations into its finances, the company is prohibited from operating in a number of countries, including the United States, the United Kingdom, Russia, France and Spain.
+This has led the company to shift its focus towards Africa, South America, South East Asia and India.

-International arrest warrants have been issued for the company's three founders, one of whom reportedly died in Switzerland in 2023.
-The website accepts bets on a variety of sporting events such as football, basketball, cricket, tennis, and esports, as well as make predictions on political, economic, and cultural events or even the weather.
-The platform has raised controversies for accepting bets on amateur matches involving minors and cockfighting.
 In 2025, 1xBet became the official betting partner of the Billie Jean King Cup.
+The website operates in 60 different languages and accepts bets on a variety of sporting events, including football, basketball, cricket, tennis and esports, and also allows predictions on political, economic and cultural events, and even on the weather.